-The drone shots do not lie – Uunartoq really is something else
+These photos shots do not lie – Uunartoq really is the most beautiful and remote hot springs in Greenland

-It felt like we had reached the end of the world.
+It felt like we had reached the end of the world in Uunartoq.

 Hot springs are abundant in Greenland, however, Uunartoq is the only hot spring that is actually warm enough to bathe in.
 The water consistently sits at a pleasant 38 degrees.